At Mayo Clinic, hematology care teams work together to ensure quality care.

 Care focused on your needs

-Hematologists at Mayo Clinic are constantly working to improve patient care to meet the needs of the patient.
-For instance, bone marrow transplant procedures are conducted as hospital-based outpatient procedures at Mayo Clinic, which reduces the time you'll spend in the hospital.
+Hematologists at Mayo Clinic constantly work to make patient care better and more convenient.
+For instance, they conduct bone marrow transplant procedures as hospital-based outpatient procedures, which reduces the time you'll spend in the hospital.

-An innovative program at Mayo Clinic's campus in Minnesota was developed to reduce the need for travel back and forth to the clinic for transplant patients staying at the Gift of Life Transplant House.
-Daily blood draws are done in a special facility on-site.
-Blood samples are transported and processed by the lab, with results available in time for doctor appointments later in the day.
-For patients with frequent blood draws, this saves time and energy, allowing them to focus on healing and recovery.
+They developed an innovative program at Mayo Clinic's campus in Minnesota to reduce travel back and forth to the clinic for transplant patients staying at the Gift of Life Transplant House.
+Specialists draw blood early in the morning at a dedicated facility at the house.
+A lab at Mayo Clinic quickly processes the samples so patients can see a doctor later in the day if necessary.
+For patients with frequent blood draws, this saves time and energy, allowing them to focus on family, healing and recovery.

 Mayo Clinic's campuses in Arizona and Florida also offer housing for people undergoing transplant procedures.